 Impossible Integral?

-The following integral may be problematic for a freshman student, even if armed with a list of antiderivatives:
+The following integral may be problematic for a freshman calculus student, even if armed with a list of antiderivatives:

 INTEGRAL0 to infinity exp(-x2) dx.